 Prior to joining Boys & Girls Clubs of Greater Milwaukee, Lyles served as president of M&I Community Development Corp. where he grew CDC’s investment portfolio from $53 million to $150 million.
 Before CDC, Lyles was a director with Robert W. Baird & Co. and provided financial advice to Wisconsin municipalities, school districts and special taxing units.
 Lyles also serves as an Independent Director for BMO Funds.
 Prior to working in the financial realm, Lyles worked for the City of Milwaukee under Mayor John Norquist as an election commissioner, and before entering the mayor’s office he was the executive director of the City of Milwaukee’s Emerging Enterprise Program.
 Lyles began his professional career in Milwaukee as an assistant district attorney in the Milwaukee County District Attorney’s Office.

-Lyles continues to serve his community outside of Boys & Girls Clubs as an active board member at Milwaukee Succeeds.
-Lyles also serves on the boards for Badger Mutual Insurance, and Delta Dental of Wisconsin.
+Lyles continues to serve his community as a Leadership Council member at Milwaukee Succeeds.
+Lyles also serves on the board for Badger Mutual Insurance, and Aurora Health Care Community Board.
 He is a member of the Milwaukee Cultural and Entertainment Task Force, the Greater Milwaukee Committee and United Way of Greater Milwaukee and Waukesha Counties Campaign Cabinet.

 A product of Milwaukee Public Schools’ Madison High School, Lyles is an alumnus of the University of Wisconsin–Madison and the University of Wisconsin–Madison Law School.
 Lyles is also a Harvard Business School Leadership Fellow.
 He is married and has two children.